Onto-Med/gfo-light/docs/README.md

 **Example 2b.** *Process instances.*

-Processual aggregates are sets (*hasMember*) of processes that are contextually related but not temporally connected (e.g., a series of lectures in a semester or all football matches in a league season).
+Process aggregates are sets (*hasMember*) of processes that are contextually related but not temporally connected (e.g., a series of lectures in a semester or all football matches in a league season).

 ## Attributive